All for one and one for all

 The roughly 2.7 million Afghan citizens living across Pakistan are equally vulnerable to the pandemic and its secondary implications.
 Like the host community, most of these refugees have lost their daily wage, making them even more vulnerable.

 Around 68% of refugees reside in different urban centres, while the remaining 32% are living in 54 refugee camps, also known as refugee villages.
 Refugees living inside the camps can be easily approached and assisted.
 However, reaching out to urban refugees is quite a challenge.
-Readily available data about their socio-economic status is also normally not available, which makes it even harder to identify the most vulnerable for immediate assistance.
+Data about their socio-economic status is also normally not readily available, which makes it even harder to identify the most vulnerable for immediate assistance.